 Learn about Cloud Communications in a Work From Home Setting, here!

 Shifting workers to remote access is easier said than done—and for some industries, it’s downright impossible.
 Philip Kocsis, director of marketing and information technologies with Schwerdtle, Inc., explains that his industry doesn’t jibe with the work-from-home world.

 “It has not been a positive experience,” says Kocsis.
-“We are a manufacturing company and while some of our higher risk admin/accounting/sales/marketing people could work effectively out of the office, our higher risk (generally older) workers in the shop that stayed home were unable to perform their jobs.”
+“We are a manufacturing company and while some of our lower risk admin/accounting/sales/marketing people could work effectively out of the office, our higher risk (generally older) workers in the shop that stayed home were unable to perform their jobs.”

 Besides the fact that manufacturing requires the use of multi-million dollar equipment that most people simply do not have in their garages, Kocsis says that communications can be more complicated when some team members are working from home.